Ysatuma/chat-space/README.md

 ### Association
 - has_many :messages
-- has_many :groups, thruogh: group-users
+- has_many :groups, thruogh: groups-users